A solution to the extreme point problem and other applications of Choquet theory to Lipschitz-free spaces: Introduction and preliminaries

 \subsection{De Leeuw representations}

 We define the set

 endowed with the subspace topology from $M\times M$, and for any function $f:M\to\RR$ and $(x,y)\in\wt{M}$ we denote

 For $f\in\Lip_0(M)$, $\Phi f$ is a bounded continuous real-valued function on $\wt{M}$, and can therefore be extended uniquely to a continuous function on $\bwt{M}$, the Stone-\v{C}ech compactification of $\wt{M}$; this extension will still be denoted $\Phi f$.
 This defines an operator $\Phi:\Lip_0(M)\to C(\bwt{M})$ that is a linear isometric embedding.
-Its adjoint $\Phi^*:\meas{\bwt{M}}\to\Lip_0(M)^*$ is therefore a non-expansive, surjective quotient operator; here, $\meas{X}$ denotes the space of signed Radon measures on the Hausdorff space $X$.
+Its adjoint $\Phi^*:C(\bwt{M})^*\to\Lip_0(M)^*$ is therefore a non-expansive, surjective quotient operator.
 The term \emph{De Leeuw transform} is used to refer to both maps $\Phi$ and $\Phi^*$.